Andhra Medical College

-Andhra Medical College is in Visakhapatnam, Andhra Pradesh, India, and affiliated to NTR University of Health Sciences.
-It is the oldest medical college in Andhra Pradesh, and the sixth oldest in India.
-It is recognized by the Medical Council of India.
-Dr. P. Shyam Prasad is the present vice chancellor.
+Andhra Medical College is a public medical college in Visakhapatnam, Andhra Pradesh, India, and affiliated to Dr. NTR University of Health Sciences.
+It is the oldest medical college in Andhra Pradesh, the sixth oldest & one of the top medical colleges in India.
+It is recognised by the National Medical Commission.

 Emblem

-Andhra Medical College emblem was designed by Dr. F. J. Anderson, the first principal.
+Andhra Medical College emblem was designed by F. J. Anderson, the first principal.